 How to add multiple photos to LinkedIn?

-"We're moving from a text-based communication style to one that is almost completely visual," Instagram's Lila King stated at Consumer Electronics Show a few years ago.
+"We're moving from a text-based communication style to one that is almost completely visual," Instagram's Lila King stated at the Consumer Electronics Show a few years ago.

 Similarly, you might have come across the saying a picture is worth a thousand words.